 I walked near Rock House again and heard a rhythmn unlike that of nature, ordered rhythm.
-In the source, I found three humans.
-One drumming, one weaving, one lost.
+In the source, I found One drumming, one three humans. weaving, one lost.
 The weaver is filled with child.
 The lost one cheered.
-Welcome lover, you are one of us.'
+Welcome lover, you are one of us."
 I asked the drummer, "What have you found after the holocaust?"
 "Brother, a few are dreaming, but now they are living living is a mystery "Brother, a few are dreaming, but how they are living is a mystery to us.
 Like us, they must be alone and frightened, losing similarities.
-The earth is young again in our dreams, creation, a matter of course, our she singing or only fooling.
-I looked at her at natural vocation.
-We need no pondering. times already blinded, the voices sang Please join us!!
-It's spring now time to live in search of a hero 19) Larry Williams 18) Brandon Dewilde (c) 1972 New York Times Washington - A scant four years into the future and we shall be hip deep in a nightmare of American Government: 1976 - the 200th anniversary of the American -Oh boy!
-A 200th anniversary cannot be ignored or whistled away.
-Aniversaries are as American as the greeting card industry and counter-revolutionary police heroes.
-They must be celebrated, even when they are anniversaries of - dare we breathe the word - revolutions.
-Government, ever alert to menace, has taks forces deployed, trying to arrange something rousing yet dull for the occasion.
-Little has been accomplished so far because the task forces have been too busy investigating their members to make sure they all hate revolution.
-Many, many meetings are held, however; meetings of groups like the Task Force on heroes, chaired by Art Basom of the White House Bascom opened last week's meeting by asking if anybody had come up with any genuine revolutionary heroes who could be celebrated in 1976 without giving people the idea that revolutionaries could get away with any rough stuff.
-Perkins suggested Reginald Blintz Quimper.
-Blintz-Quimper, it seems, was an offduty policeman in Boston during the time streeet mobs used to treat private property with wanton disrespect. "one day," Perkins said, "Blintz-Quimper saw a lawless mob swarm aboard a ship in Boston Harbor.
-It was loaded with tea.
-Private property.
-With no respect at all for the tea, the mob began dumping it into the water.'
-"Where was the National Guard?" asked Bascom.
+The earth is young again in our dreams, creation, a matter of course, our natural vocation.
+We need no pondering.
+Please join us !!
+It's spring now time to live again "Where was the National Guard?" asked Bascom.

-"The forces of law and order were handcuffed by indecisive leadership and a series of court decisions that made it very hard for police to get confessions from men who threw tea into harbors."
-Perkins Blintz-Quimper happened to be passing the adjacent ship, Mary Anne, which had a large cargo of sugar, at the moment one of the mob said, "Let's go for the Mary Anne."
+"The forces of law and order were handcuffed by indecisive leadership and a series of court decisions that made it very hard for police to get confessions from men who threw tea into harbors," Perkins said Blintz-Quimper happened to be passing the adjacent ship, Mary Anne, which had a large cargo of sugar, at the moment one of the mob said, "Let's go for the Mary Anne."
 Blintz-Quimper, who could't stand people who put sugar in tea, drew his flintlock and threatened to shoot anybody who failed to treat the sugar with respect.
-'There were men of courage in those days," Bascom murmured,"but the guys sounds to me like he might have wound up on the King's side.
-That hyphenated name - Blintz-Quimper.
-A guy with a name like that could have wound up sitting in the House of Lords.'
-The task force voted to run a security check on Blintz-Quimper, and then took up the case of Hans Harschenholtz, a German mercenary who single-handedly captured seven soldiers from Washington's army one wintry night near Valley Forge.
-"Hans Harschenholtz.
-German mercenary," Bascom objected.
-"I don't like the image.
-"The image is almost perfect," said Humpsenhorn.

-'When Hans brought the seven men into the light of his campfire, he saw that their clothes were filthy.
-They smelled terrible, because they had not bathed in weeks.
-Their hair was down to their shoulder blades.
-And do you know what Hans said to "Tell me."
-"He told them that he was going to send them all to Trenton for 30 days unless they agreed to wash, put on clean pants and cut their hair so that it was no more than two inches long at the forelock, didn't come below eye-level at the sideburns and was two inches above the collar in the back."
-Bascom said he liked the image but wondered if Harschenholtz had stayed on in America after the revolution to live by the work ethic or gone back to Germany and heirs who fell in with the Kaiser.
-The task force wasn't doing enough investigating, he complained "Which reminds me.
-Has anybody had any fresh thoughts about the George Washington problem?
+There were men of courage in those days," Bascom murmured,"but the guys sounds to me like he might have wound up on the King's side.
+That hyphenated name Bascom said he liked the image but wondered if Harschenholtz had stayed on in America after the revolution to live by the work ethic or gone back to Germany and heirs who fell in with the Kaiser.
+The task force wasn't doing enough westigating, he complained.
+"Which investigating, he complained. reminds me.
+Has anybody had any fresh thoughts about the George Washington problem?"
 Everyone looked very glum about having to deal with this notorious revolutionary.
-"Face it," said Henreddy, 'this guy has a record that makes Abbie Hoffman look like a pillar of the establish- "If we don't put him on the official certified US Approved List of Heroes, we'll be laughed at by the liberals," said Molch.
-'It's the right wing we have to watch,'' said Tancroft.
-"They're already so mad about China that they will start a third party if the President comes out for George Washington.'
-'George Washington gives me a pain," said Bascom.
-"If he didn't like America, why didn't he go to Russia?" yet," said Budding 'revolutionary though he was, he was still a slave owner.'
+"Face it," said Henreddy, this guy has a record that makes Abbie Hoffman look like a pillar of the establishment.
+"If we don't put him on the official certified US Approved List of Heroes, we'll be laughed at by the liberals," said Molch.
+"It's the right wing we have to watch," said Tancroft.
+"They're already so mad about China that they will start a third party if the President comes out for George Washington."
+"George Washington gives me a pain," said Bascom.
+"If he didn't like America, why didn't he go to Russia?"
+"And yet," said Budding, "revolutionary though he was, he was still a slave owner."
 Bascom squinted, hummed and smiled.
 "I like it," he said.
-"I like the image." mixed Viewpoint -- Theodore M. Hesburgh C. S. C.
+"I like the image."
+Wednesday, May 3, 1972 mixed Viewpoint--Theodore M. Hesburgh C. S. C.